statisticsnorway/ssb-model-solver/README.md

 ---

-ModelSolver is a model class.
+ModelSolver is a Python class.
 It defines, analyzes and solves dynamic algebraic model with lots of equations.

 Usage is